My IBM Log in Subscribe

 Embedding models

 Stand-alone embedding models might be pretrained offerings or trained from scratch on specific tasks or training data.
-Each form of data typically benefits from a specific neural network architecture, but these are best practices rather than explicit rules in most cases.
+Each form of data typically benefits from a specific neural network architecture, but the use of a specific algorithm for a specific task is often a "best practice" rather than an explicit rule.

 Pretrained models